-The risk of developing toxic shock syndrome (a rare, life-threatening illness caused by toxins secreted by Staph bacteria and associated with tampon use, especially when tampons are not changed frequently) in menstruating women can be reduced by:
+Menstruating women may develop toxic shock syndrome.
+This is a rare, life-threatening illness caused by toxins secreted by staph bacteria and associated with tampon use.
+The danger is greater when tampons are not changed frequently.
+The risk can be reduced by:

 - Changing tampons every 4 to 8 hours

 Retained IUD's, recent surgery, skin burns and cuts also increase the risk of toxic shock syndrome.

 It may be critically important that you alert your medical staff if you have an infection of staph (especially if it is methicillin-resistant).
 Tell your doctor or any health care provider you visit so they can take proper protective precautions.